Bladder Control FAQs

 We also have a range of information sheets covering more specific information.
 New titles are continually being added.

-A full list can be requested by calling 01536 533255 or found in our Resources section.
+A full list can be found in our Resources section.

 Where can I get the details of the nearest continence clinic and how will I know if I can self-refer?